 Important: Cache control headers were added in Spring of 2018.
 Environments that do not have "-development" or "-staging" in their Environment embed codes were created prior to that time.
 These environments will need to be recreated if you want to take advantage of these new cache control headers.
 If you don't re-create the environments, you'll have the same 60-minute cache control as the production libraries.

-To have Adobe manage your hosting, you need to create a Managed by Adobe adapter, then assign your environments to use this adapter.
-See Adapters for more info.
+To have Adobe manage your hosting, you need to create a Managed by Adobe host, then assign your environments to use this host.
+See Hosts for more info.

 If you don't want Adobe to manage your hosted files, you must host them yourself.
 To host your files, you need to get the completed builds from Launch and to be responsible for getting the files through your company's release cycle onto company managed servers.